[OPINION] Banning Phones in Schools is a Very Bad, No Good Idea

 First, has banning anything ever worked?
 Has it ever helped?
 From botany to beer, the last 150 years have been a showcase for the futility of prohibition.

-It doesn’t work.
-The outcome crusaders want and what actually happens are two very different things.
+The outcome the crusaders want and what actually happens are two very different things.
 Every time.
-Just ask Al Capone.
-Well, I guess banning beer was a good thing for him.
-And this time is NOT any different.
-This 'evil' is no more a threat than Twisted Sister was.
+This 'evil' is no more a threat than Twisted Sister was and the unintended consequences will be horrible.

 But the larger point is, go ahead and ban phones, you will make the entire school day about phones.
 Every day, all day.
 No more schoolwork.
 No more cramming for those precious tests.
 Just treating every student like a criminal.